Skip to Content

 It’s hard to see but wow it has been there a long time!

 To your left, you will also spot the falls, and if you look closely, some ancient pictographs.
-Many hikers miss this spot, so if you have never been to Grotto Canyon and are not sure where to find them, ask someone on a trail or before you start your trip.
+Many hikers miss this spot, so if you have never been to Grotto Canyon and are not sure where to find them, ask someone on a trail, or before you start your trip.

-If you’re visiting Banff in the winter, you can also opt to purchase the Ice Grotto Canyon Icewalk Tour versus attempting it on your own.
-This tour includes all equipment and a guide who is knowledgeable about the canyon’s history and geology.
-A light snack and steaming hot chocolate will be waiting for you to enjoy at the end!
-This tour lasts 4 hours and costs $101 CAD.
+If you’re visiting Banff in the winter, you can also opt to go on this Ice Grotto Canyon Icewalk tour versus attempting it on your own.
+This tour includes all the equipment you need, and you’ll also be joined by a guide who is super knowledgeable about the canyon’s history and geology.

 If you’re visiting from Canmore, you can still hike Grotto Canyon in the snow without a tour, just be prepared with warm gear and crampons or snowshoes.

 To me, Grotto Canyon is most impressive during the winter months when the canyon is frozen.
-I honestly wouldn’t bother with this trail during the summer and would instead recommend another easy Canmore trail such as Stewart Canyon or Johnston Canyon (more info on both further down on this blog.)
+I honestly wouldn’t bother with this trail during the summer and would instead recommend another easy Canmore trail such as Stewart Canyon or Johnston Canyon (more info on both further down on this blog).

 Related Read: Hiking Grotto Canyon is one of the best things to do in Canmore in the month of December – read our blog for more info on seasonal and festival events during this popular time to visit Canmore!